dvn0813/sustainability_robotics_3D_printer/README.md

-# Introduction
+# Note
-This page is intended to assist in knowledge transfer between thesis students in the Sustainability Robotics group at EMPA working with the 3D printer.
+This page is intended to assist in the knowledge transfer between thesis students at the Sustainability Robotics group at EMPA working with the 3d printer.
+This repository was established by David Niu

 A prerequisite for the usage is the successful installation of VS code.
 Please do that before continuing.